sambux1/presentations/opps/slides/polling/prior-work.md

 They also found that social media provide the best signal.

-By this, I mean the number of times you arrived at a given website by clicking a link on social media.
+By this, I mean not whether you visited a certain website, but whether you did so by clicking on a link on social media.

-The idea is that the website visits are a reflection of your social circle and your social media feed.
 -->